mdn/translated-content-de/files/de/web/javascript/reference/global_objects/array/sort/index.md

   { name: "Zeros", value: 37 },
 ];

-// sortieren nach Wert
+// sort by value
 items.sort((a, b) => a.value - b.value);

-// sortieren nach Name
+// sort by name
 items.sort((a, b) => {
-  const nameA = a.name.toUpperCase(); // Groß- und Kleinschreibung ignorieren
+  const nameA = a.name.toUpperCase(); // ignore upper and lowercase
-  const nameB = b.name.toUpperCase(); // Groß- und Kleinschreibung ignorieren
+  const nameB = b.name.toUpperCase(); // ignore upper and lowercase
   if (nameA < nameB) {
     return -1;
   }